Sana Amanat

 Sana Amanat is an American comic book editor and an executive of production and development at Marvel Studios, having formerly been the Director of Content and Character Development at Marvel Comics.
 She has worked on comics such as Captain Marvel, Hawkeye, Ultimate Comics: Spider-Man, and Ms. Marvel.
 Amanat is known for co-creating Kamala Khan / Ms. Marvel, the first Muslim-American superhero with a solo Marvel Comics series.

 Early life and education

 Amanat was born in New Jersey to Pakistani immigrants.
 Her family is Muslim.
 Throughout her childhood, Amanat had trouble fitting in and struggled with self-identity.

-Amanat studied political science with a focus on the Middle East at Barnard College at Columbia University in 2004.
+Amanat studied political science with a focus on the Middle East at Barnard College in 2004.